 - Difficulty swallowing and frequent choking

 Having one or more of these symptoms does not mean you have a skull base tumor.
-But you should talk to your doctor if you have any of these signs.
-They may mean you have other health problems.
+You should talk to your doctor if you have any of these signs, as they may mean you have other health problems.

 Some cases of skull base tumors can be passed down from one generation to the next.
 Genetic counseling may be right for you.
 Learn more about the risk to you and your family on our genetic testing page.